Adinath13/Student_Attendance_Sysytem_with_Face_Recognition/README.md

 A futuristic, contactless attendance management system powered by AI face recognition with an antigravity-themed interface.

+THESE IS THE LINK OF PRODUCTION READY PROJECT : https://attendanceproject-3c8t.onrender.com NOTE:The live demo is hosted on a free-tier cloud service and may enter a sleep state during periods of inactivity.
+If the application does not load on the first attempt, please allow a few moments for the server to restart and refresh the page.

 ## ✨ Features

 - **🎯 Real-time Face Recognition**: Instant student identification using advanced facial recognition